 At A Glance

 Atlanta made a deep playoff run in the shortened 2020 season thanks in large part to an offense that was firing on all cylinders for much of the year.
 MVP-caliber seasons from Freddie Freeman and Marcell Ozuna, and unlikely breakouts from Adam Duvall and Travis d’Arnaud, helped push them just a game shy of a World Series appearance.
-Though the likely loss of Duvall and Ozuna in 2021 will likely be a setback, additions to their starting pitching corps in the form of Drew Smyly and Charlie Morton should make the team a more well-rounded threat, and a likely contender for a championship in the year ahead.
+With Ozuna back in the fold for 2021, and additions to their starting pitching corps in the form of Drew Smyly and Charlie Morton, the team will likely be in contention for a championship yet again in the year ahead.

 By Jonathan Metzelaar